keenanhi/keenanhi.github.io/blog/lets-get-theoretical/_posts/2016-06-20-Writing-With-Mixing-In-Mind.md

 I've noted the bass synth's range in magenta.

-You'll notice this time that we have a gap between the lower vocal part and higher bass synth part.
+You'll notice this time that we have a gap between the lower vocal part and higher bass synth part, indicated by the red arrow.
 Don't panic!
 When in doubt, leave more space between parts - better to have more room you can fill in later if need be (say, if the low-mids need beefing up when you listen to a rough mix of your song)

 Now we've used all of our non-percussive instruments.
 But wait - there's still a ton of empty space at the top of the piano!
 Do we need to fill that in?